Robert Nicholas (email@example.com), Earth and Environmental Systems Institute, Penn State University

 SCRiM’s resources with ICS-ACI comprise a computing allocation of 400 “standard-memory” cores and a 400 TB storage allocation, as codified in a 5-year service level agreement (SLA) that ends on 31 January 2020.
 Services available to SCRiM researchers under this agreement include:

-/gpfs/scratch/<username>; these storage resource is intended for temporary files and is not backed up; files residing here for more than 30 days may be automatically deleted
+/gpfs/scratch/<username>; this storage resource is intended for temporary files and is not backed up; files residing here for more than 30 days may be automatically deleted

 scpfrom the command line or a graphical SFTP client (note that transfers to/from woju should use hostname